-Here we slightly abuse notation by incorporating $\pi$ as another argument of $h_i^\ast$, just to emphasize that this optimal solution is \emph{design-induced}.
-To proceed, we replace $y_i(\bw)$ by these \emph{exposure-based outcome models}
+Here we slightly abuse notation by incorporating $\pi$ as another argument of $h_i^\ast$, simply to emphasize that this optimal solution is \emph{design-induced}.
+We then define the corresponding \emph{exposure-based outcome model}

-where $\bW^{(2)}$ is a second copy of the treatment vector, independently drawn to average out unknown interference conditional on the exposure.
-Among all outcome models that depend on $\bw$ only through $d_i(\bw)$, $\tilde{y}_i$ is the unique solution that minimizes the mean-squared discrepancy with the true $y_i$ under the design; it is therefore a reasonably good approximation to the oracle outcome model, so we call it \emph{pseudo-true}, following the misspecification literature on pseudo-true parameters in minimum-distance, likelihood, and related settings\citep{white1982maximum,hall2003large,muller2013risk,hansen2021inference,andrews2024misspecified}.
+where $\bW^{(2)}$ is an independent copy of the treatment vector, introduced to average out omitted interference conditional on the exposure.
+Among all outcome models that depend on $\bw$ only through $d_i(\bw)$, $\tilde{y}_i$ is the unique solution that minimizes the mean-squared discrepancy from the true $y_i$ under the design.
+We therefore call it \emph{pseudo-true}, following the misspecification literature on pseudo-true parameters in minimum-distance, likelihood, and related settings \citep{white1982maximum,hall2003large,hansen1997assessing,andrews2024misspecified}.

 An important practical feature of~\eqref{eq:hi-star-def}--\eqref{eq:exposure-based outcome proxy} is that, once the exposure mapping $\{d_i\}$ is fixed, the pseudo-true outcomes are functions only of the joint distribution of $(Y_i,d_i(\bW))$ under $\RCT(\pi)$.
 In particular, any flexible estimator of a conditional expectation—including classical inverse–probability-weighted and regression estimators, as well as modern machine–learning methods for nuisance functions—can be used to approximate $h_i^\ast$ and hence $\tilde y_i(\cdot;\pi)$ without modeling the full interference structure; see, for example, \citet{chernozhukov2018double,wager2018estimation}.